Brazil takes 'war of words' on Elon Musk to a new level

 The EU reinforces Starmer's stance on Musk

-But Sir Keir Starmer is not the only powerful figure attempting to curb Elon Musk’s wily remarks that appear to condone the right-wing violence in the UK and encourage conspiracy theories over the official response.
+Sir Keir Starmer's stance against Musk was reinforced by the EU commissioner, Thierry Breton who attempted to curb the kind of wily remarks that appeared to condone the right-wing violence in the UK and encourage conspiracy theories over the official response.

 Ticked off

-According to The Financial Times, the EU commissioner, Thierry Breton, ticked Musk off in a letter about the spread of “content that promotes hatred, disorder, incitement to violence, or certain instances of disinformation” ahead of his interview on X with Donald Trump on August 12.
+According to The Financial Times, Breton ticked Musk off in a letter about the spread of “content that promotes hatred, disorder, incitement to violence, or certain instances of disinformation” ahead of his interview on X with Donald Trump on August 12.

 Photo: screenshot of Elon Musk's X account